Dark Matter from Anomaly Cancellation at the LHC: DARK MATTER FROM ANOMALY CANCELLATION

 \end{itemize}

-In the first two cases, the simplest scenarios, one always predicts a DM candidate from anomaly cancellation.
-In the first case the field, $\chi_L \sim (1,1,0,n_\chi)$, can be a Majorana or Dirac field, while in the second case, it has to be Majorana.
-For a more detailed discussion of these theories see for example Ref.~\cite{FileviezPerez:2015mlm}~and~\cite{Ellis:2017tkh}.
-In the next section we discuss the signatures associated with the DM candidate in the models where one predicts such a candidate from anomaly cancellation.
-We will discuss the scenarios in which the DM is a Majorana fermion, since this is the most generic case that can be realized in models I and II mentioned above.
+In the first three cases, the simplest scenarios, one always predicts a DM candidate from anomaly cancellation.
+In the second case the field, $\chi_L \sim (1,1,0,n_\chi)$, can be a Majorana or Dirac field, while in the first and third cases, it has to be Majorana.
+For a more detailed discussion of these theories see for example Refs.~\cite{FileviezPerez:2015mlm,Ellis:2017tkh,FileviezPerez:2024fzc}.
+In the next section, we will discuss the signatures associated with the DM candidate in the models where one predicts such a candidate from anomaly cancellation.
+We will discuss the scenarios in which the DM is a Majorana fermion, since this is the most generic case that can be realized in models I, II and III mentioned above.